inmyth/mmm-java/README.md

 - [x] ter in Txc sets isTesSuccess true because they have the same behavior.
 - [x] as ter behaves like tesSUCCESS then MaxLedger passed should refresh sequence, otherwise it will go into terPastSeq loop.
 - [] orderbook sum doesn't return the right sum
+- [x] Common needs to pass onCreate id from our address only

 ## NOTES